 This content is current only at the time of printing.
 This document was printed on 29 January 2023.
-A current copy is located at http://apvma.gov.au/node/67
+A current copy is located at https://apvma.gov.au/node/67

 You are here

-The ongoing responsibilities of holders
+Responsibilities of holders

 - complying with the Agvet Code and other relevant Commonwealth, state and territory legislation

-- abiding by licence scope and conditions
+- if applicable, abiding by their manufacturing licence scope and conditions

 - maintaining appropriate manufacturing and formulation standards for agvet chemicals